mohammadrony/linux/memory/secondary-storage.md

 duf
 ```

-## Mount volumes for persistant storage
+## Mount volumes in ext4 partition

-Create or formate the device (WIPE ALL PREVIOUS DATA)
+Create or format the device (WIPE ALL PREVIOUS DATA)

 ```bash
 sudo fdisk /dev/sdX